getgrav/grav-learn/pages/01.basics/02.requirements/docs.md

 ### Windows

-* [XAMPP](https://www.apachefriends.org/index.html) provides Apache, PHP, and MySQL in one simple package
+* [XAMPP](https://www.apachefriends.org/index.html) provides Apache, PHP, and MySQL in one simple package.
-* [EasyPHP](http://www.easyphp.org/) provides a personal Web hosting package as well as a more powerful developer version
+* [EasyPHP](http://www.easyphp.org/) provides a personal Web hosting package as well as a more powerful developer version.
 * [MAMP for Windows](http://mamp.info) is a long-time Mac favorite, but now available for Windows.
 * [IIS with PHP](http://php.iis.net/) is a fast way to run PHP on Windows.